jenswielfaert/web-app-defenders/README.md

 # Goal
 *describe how this web app will (evantually) earn money or make the world a better place*

+Having a blog allows you to express yourself, as well as inspire and educate others on a variety of topics.
+It's one of the most effective methods to establish an online presence and share your expertise with people around the world.
+However, starting a blog can be very overwhelming.
+As a result, our team will develop a GDPR-compliant, secure blogging platform for people to share their expertise and thoughts.
+The web app will have a user-friendly interface that allows users to register or log in, create blog entries, add photos, and like and comment on other users' postings on the platform.

 # Acceptance criteria
 *how do we know that the goals have been reached?*
 # Threat model